Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Aerocapture Dynamics Analysis Using Taylor Series

 For all HOCGTs, the perturbation along the eigenvector for the maximum eigenvalue from $(t_f, t_0)$ from the third-order HOCGT or augmented HOCGT induces the largest magnitude change in that coordinate.
 This indicates that the SS-HOPM solver does identify a direction of sensitivity for the nonlinear dynamics.
 Note that the y-axis is log scale, and there is still an order of magnitude difference in \cref{fig:hocgt_mag} and \cref{fig:scgt_mag} between the second-largest and largest relative objective change.
 For cases where the largest and second-largest relative objective changes are close, it may be prudent to keep more than one direction during DSTT construction (i.e. $l > 1$), depending on desired accuracy.

-These results also show that the direction of maximum stretching is both clearly time-varying throughout the trajectory and variable between expansion orders, so a time-varying higher-order $\mathbf{R}_{[p]}$ direction could be beneficial for DSTT directionalization.
-These results also show that the HOCGTs and augmented HOCGTs correctly identify the direction that leads to the largest magnitude final perturbation in desired objective.
+These results show that, for short propagation intervals, the direction of maximum stretching clearly varies both in time and between expansion orders throughout the trajectory.
+This indicates that a time-varying higher-order $\mathbf{R}_{[p]}$ direction could be beneficial for DSTT directionalization.
+However, as the propagation interval increases, the direction of maximum stretching generally stabilizes across time interval and order (although this is not the case for all scenarios and orders).
+Furthermore, we demonstrated that the HOCGTs and augmented HOCGTs correctly identify the direction that leads to the largest magnitude final perturbation in desired objective for the orthogonal directions considered.